 The Greek island of Kythnos does not have its own airport, so the only way to reach it is by sea.

 Ferries to Kythnos depart from the Port of Lavrio all through the year.
-During the summer, the service may be daily, but during the winter the frequency is reduced to 2 or 3 times per week.

 The best place to book ferry tickets to Kythnos online is: Ferryhopper